Efficient Self-supervised Vision Transformers for Representation Learning: Methods

 \subsection{Network Architectures: From Monolithic to Multi-stage ViT Backbone}

-Inspired by great successes of the multi-stage ConvNet architecture such as VGG~\citep{simonyan2014very}/ResNets~\citep{he2016deep} for computer vision, the multi-stage Transformer-based networks have been explored very recently in the supervised learning setting~\citep{vaswani2021scaling,wang2021pyramid,liu2021Swin,zhang2021vil,wu2021cvt}.
-This paper presents the first empirical study of multi-stage Transformer architectures for SSL.
-Though straightforward in implementation, changing from monolithic to multi-stage architecture without careful treatments may lose some desirable properties of self-supervised Transformers, as discussed later.

-\paragraph{Multi-stage ViT.} An overview of the multi-stage Transformer architecture is shown in Figure~\ref{fig:illustration_esvit} (b).
-Each stage consists of a {\em patch merging/embedding} module, and a {\em Transformer with sparse self-attention} module. $(\RN{1})$ The patch merging module plays a slightly different role in different stages.
+\paragraph{Multi-stage ViT.} This paper presents the first empirical study of multi-stage Transformer architectures~\citep{vaswani2021scaling,wang2021pyramid,liu2021Swin,zhang2021vil,wu2021cvt} for SSL.
+Each stage consists of a {\em patch merging/embedding} module, and a {\em Transformer with sparse self-attention} module. $(\RN{1})$ The patch merging module plays a slightly different roles in different stages.
 In the first stage, it splits an input RGB image into non-overlapping patches.
 Each patch is treated as a ``token'', constructed as a concatenation of the raw pixel RGB values, which is further projected into a $C$-dimension feature.
 In the later stage, the patch merging module concatenates the features of each group of $2\times2$ neighboring patches, and applies a linear layer on the 4$C$-dimensional concatenated features.
 This reduces the number of tokens by a multiple of $2\times2=4$, and the output dimension is set to $2C$. $(\RN{2})$ A Transformer with sparse self-attention module are then employed to enable interactions among the merged features.
 The two modules above are repeated for multiple times, typically 4 times, resulting in a multi-stage ViT.
 As a result, a hierarchical representation is generated: the number of tokens is reduced and the feature dimension (and the number of heads in self-attentions) of each token is increased, as the network gets deeper.

-Since a larger number of patches is often produced at the early stages, an efficient Transformer with sparse self-attentions is considered to reduce the computational complexity.
-The basic idea is to split the feature maps into non-overlapping local windows (with size $W\!\times \!W$), and self-attention is performed within each local window.
-This however has one drawback that features in different local windows cannot interact.
-Various methods have been proposed to best approximate full-attention among all features, with different trade-off between accuracy and efficiency.
+An overview comparison of the monolithic and multi-stage Transformer architectures for SSL is illustrated in Figure~\ref{fig:illustration_esvit} in Appendix.